enjeyisback/njtgcf/SERVICE_MANAGEMENT.md

 | `./tgcf-logs.sh -f` | Follow logs in real-time |
 | `./tgcf-autostart.sh` | Configure auto-start on login |

+> **📍 Important Note:** All management scripts use **dynamic path detection** and work from any directory where you clone the repository.
+They automatically detect their location, so there's no need to edit hardcoded paths when deploying to different systems or locations.

 ## Management Scripts

 ### 1. Starting the Service